Uchiyama Gudō: Student, village priest and social activist

 Uchiyama Gudō learned the trade of carving wooden statues, including Buddhist statues and family altars, from his father.
 As a student, Uchiyama received a prefectural award for educational excellence and became influenced by Sakura Sōgorō.
 Uchiyama's father died when he was 16.

 Gudō was ordained as a Soto Zen priest in 1897 and became the abbot of Rinsenji temple amid the rural region of the Hakone Mountains in 1904, thus completing his Zen studies.
 According to town legend, every autumn, he distributed the harvest of the temple's trees to local families, who were generally poor.
 In the same year that Gudō became abbot of Rinsenji, he reflected on the Chinese sangha of his Buddhist lineage as a model of communal lifestyle without private property.
 By this time, he had begun to identify as an anarcho-socialist after encountering the ideology in the newspaper Heimin Shimbun.
 Quoting passages from the Lotus Sutra and the Diamond Sutra in the January 1904 edition of Heimin Shimbun, Gudō wrote:

 After government persecution pushed the socialist and anti-war movements in Japan underground, Gudō visited Kōtoku Shūsui in Tokyo in 1908 and purchased equipment which he later used to set up a secret press in his temple.
 Gudō used the printing equipment to turn out popular socialist tracts and pamphlets and also to publish some of his own work.

 One of his most widely read and circulated works was a "scathing denunciation" of the entire government of Japan and its autocratic system: In contrast to the official teachings at the time, he argued that the emperors of the Imperial family were neither divine nor the destined rulers of Japan.
 Even though their line could be traced back for 2,500 years, their ancestors were not gods but "came forth from a corner of Kyushu, killing and robbing people as they did.
 They then destroyed their fellow thieves."
-Furthermore, the emperors had been for much of their history "been tormented by foreign opponents and, domestically, treated as puppets by their own vassals."
+Furthermore, the emperors had for much of their history "been tormented by foreign opponents and, domestically, treated as puppets by their own vassals."
 Gudō denounced his country's educated elite, for they were well aware of all this, but preferred to "deceive both others and themselves" by disseminating and teaching the government's official stance of the Imperial family.